InTEGr8or/whywetech/content/posts/testing-to-learn/for-aws-certs.md

 The Udemy exams allow you to take them as often as you want.
 That means you can stop if you get 2 out of the first 3 wrong.

 (I am not a salesperson for Udemy.
-If you know of any other good practice exams please create a PR for [this article here](https://github.com/InTEGr8or/whywetech/edit/master/content/posts/testing-to-learn/_index.md): .)
+If you know of any other good practice exams, please create a PR for [this article here](https://github.com/InTEGr8or/whywetech/edit/master/content/posts/testing-to-learn/_index.md): .)

 It also means you can start testing _before_ you start learning.
 I did this for a couple of exams so that I could get a baseline on the knowledge set.